MrAntares/roBrowserLegacy/README.md

 For info on how to setup the client read the contents of our [Getting Started doc](https://github.com/MrAntares/roBrowserLegacy/blob/master/doc/Start.md).
 For the original branche's docs please visit the https://www.robrowser.com/ site.

-All credits to the original owners/creators.
+All credits to the original owners/creators and the new ones.

 ## Guide
 Checkout the [getting started guide](https://github.com/MrAntares/roBrowserLegacy/blob/master/doc/Start.md)